-- For the Common Port (TCP) section, select the port that must be enabled for the applications that run on the ECS instance.
+- For the Port Range section, select the ports that must be enabled for the applications that run on the ECS instance.
 For example, select HTTP 80 used in Step 4: Configure IIS.

-- 0.0.0.0/0 indicates that all CIDR blocks are allowed to access the specified ports.
+- 0.0.0.0/0 indicates that access from all CIDR blocks is allowed to the specified ports.
 If you know the IP address of the requester, we recommend that you set Authorization Object to a specific IP address range that contains this IP address.

 - Click OK.